SpencerCDixon/SpenceBoy/Docs/readme.md

 - [ ] Render title properly
 - [ ] Be able to set window title based on title in ROM
 - [ ] Proper 'halt' which can unhalt if an interrupt occurs and continues to execute instructions

-## Testing Infra

-- [ ] Add flags at end of execution to snapshots
-- [ ] Add some sort of ASM assertion that writes to unused memory and can be shown in console
-- [x] Properly capture prefix opcodes in test snapshots

 ## Game Targets